Via-X/Project-02/README.txt

 Project 02 - Coin Tracker
-This application will allow users to tracker the gains and loss of cryptos currencies.
+This application will allow users to track the gains and loss of cryptos currencies.

 Model 1